Serving Jackson and Surrounding Communities for Over 100 Years

 Mr. Curtis earned his JD from Wayne State University Law School in 1970.
 He received his undergraduate degree from the University of Michigan in 1967 (Majoring in History).
 Prior to attending the University of Michigan, Mr. Curtis attended the University of Arizona, where he swam from the Arizona Wildcats.

-As a lifelong resident of Jackson County, Mr. Curtis enjoys his family, and giving back and serving his community by, among other things, serving on the Board of Directors of the Purple Rose Theatre in Chelsea, Michigan, and supporting many other worthwhile arts organizations including the Jackson School of the Arts and the Jackson Symphony Orchestra.
-He also serves as trustee for several charitable trusts and private foundations.
+As a lifelong resident of Jackson County, Mr. Curtis enjoys spending time with his family, and giving back and serving his community by, among other things, serving on the Board of Directors of the Purple Rose Theatre in Chelsea, Michigan, and supporting many other worthwhile arts organizations including the Jackson School of the Arts and the Jackson Symphony Orchestra.
+He also serves as trustee and counsel for several charitable trusts and private foundations.

 © 2017 Curtis, Curtis & Brelinski, P.C.